 5.2.1 The recently published Eastern Newfoundland SEA (August 2014) provides information on the eastern Newfoundland offshore physical environment.
-This SEA, as well as recent EAs in the area, provides descriptions of the meteorological and oceanographic characteristics, including extreme conditions.
+This SEA, as well as the Southern Newfoundland SEA (February 2010), and recent EAs in the area, provide descriptions of the meteorological and oceanographic characteristics, including extreme conditions.
 Only new information for the Study Area that has become available since the publication of the above noted documents, and that is relevant to the consideration of environmental effects, should be provided in the EA.